Do you have, or have you had any offshore income or assets?

-Failure to do so will result in the most substantial HMRC penalties to date, ranging from 100% to 200% of the tax involved plus penalties based on the value of any assets held or moved overseas .
+Failure to do so will result in the most substantial HMRC penalties to date.
+These can range from 100% to 200% of the tax involved; plus penalties based on the value of any assets held or moved overseas.

-Any undeclared monies or assets held offshore which have not been taxed should be reviewed immediately, as the legislation also brings in a new HMRC approach to penalties.
-This means that advice given by a professional adviser regarding offshore matters may be classed as ‘disqualified’ meaning that you have no reasonable excuse for not declaring the tax on your offshore funds.
+Any undeclared monies or assets held offshore which have not been taxed should be reviewed immediately.
+This legislation also brings in a new HMRC approach to penalties.
+Consequently, this means that advice given by a professional adviser regarding offshore matters may be classed as ‘disqualified’.
+Which means that you have no reasonable excuse for not declaring the tax on your offshore funds.

 So if you were advised to structure your offshore assets and funds in a certain way, so that they were not taxable, but HMRC decide that they should be taxable, not only will you have to pay the tax but you will also have to pay the full penalty.
-This is because HMRC will deem that any advice you have had regarding this, was provided by an interested party and therefore disqualifies you from having a reasonable excuse as to why this income was not declared.
+HMRC deems that any advice you had regarding this, was provided by an interested party and therefore disqualifies you from having a reasonable excuse as to why this income was not declared.

-To afford yourself the protection of having a reasonable excuse it is important that any pre-existing professional advice regarding your offshore affairs is reviewed independently.
+Therefore to afford yourself the protection of having a reasonable excuse it is important that you get an independent review of any pre-existing professional advice regarding your offshore affairs.